-Complex Sentences: A teacher's guide to introducing sentence comprehension tasks in the classroom.
+Complex Sentences: A teacher's guide to introducing sentence comprehension tasks in the classroom, from research into practice.

 A complex sentence contains both a dependent clause and an independent clause.
 The independent clause is a complete thought such as 'stay outside'.
 The dependent clause cannot stand alone and does not make sense by itself for example 'until it rains'.
 These types of sentences can work either way round, 'stay outside until it rains' or 'until it rains, stay outside.'
 We can also use subordinating conjunctions to make a complete sentence.
 For example, 'The dog barks because it was scared' (because being the subordinating conjunction.
 Again this sentence type can work either way round, for example, 'Because it was scared, the dog barked'.
 We will look at how these simple grammar rules can be developed with Writer's Block later in the article.
 We will also look at the range of sentence types including, compound-complex sentences and multi-clause sentences.

 - A compound sentence is a sentence that has two independent clauses and a conjunction (FANBOYS).

 - A compound sentence is a group of two or more sentences that are combined together by a coordinating conjunction.

 - Coordinating conjunctions are used to join two or more independent clauses.

 How to Teach Complex Sentences to School-Age Children